clingen-data-model/clingen-interpretation/source/user/index.md

 ##Introduction

 An interpretation is the outcome of structured reasoning applied to evidence.
 Interpretations may be made about many kinds of entities using many kinds of evidence, and different formalized reasoning strategies.
-Although the overall structure of an interpretation is the same for many cases, the initial version of the interpretation model is limited to interpretations on the pathogenicity of sequence variants made using the [ACMG Pathogenicity Guidelines]().
+Although the overall structure of an interpretation is the same for many cases, the initial version of the interpretation model is limited to interpretations on the pathogenicity of sequence variants made using the [ACMG Pathogenicity Guidelines](http://www.nature.com/gim/journal/v17/n5/full/gim201530a.html){:target="acmgguidelines"}.
 The discussion below will specifically use this context as an example, but the structure of the model is expected to remain largely unchanged as new interpretation contexts are added.

 ####The process of generating this type of interpretation is composed of three kinds of activities: